mehulagg/gitlab/doc/development/documentation/structure.md

 # Documentation topic types

-GitLab uses four topic types:
+At GitLab, we have not traditionally used topic types.
+However, we are starting to move in this direction, and we now use four topic types:

 - [Concept](#concept)
 - [Task](#task)
 - [Reference](#reference)
 - [Troubleshooting](#troubleshooting)

+Each page contains multiple topic types.
+For example, a page with the title `Pipelines`, which is generated from a file called `index.md`, can include a concept and multiple task and reference topics.

 GitLab also uses high-level landing pages.

 ## Landing pages

-Landing topics are topics that group other topics.
+Landing pages are topics that group other topics and help a user to navigate a section.

 Users who are using the in-product help do not have a left nav, and need these topics to navigate the documentation.